fxnlabs/function-node/implementation.md

 ## Summary

-The Function Node software is a P2P (Peer-to-Peer) system built for node operators of Function Network.
+The Function Node software is a P2P (Peer-to-Peer) system built for provider operators (formerly node operators) of Function Network.
 It acts as a proxy to LLM (Large Language Model) inference endpoints and supports OpenAI-compatible endpoints.

 ### Key Components
-1. **Authentication**: Verify node registration, prevent spoofing, and authenticate requests from the Scheduler entity.
+1. **Authentication**: Verify provider registration, prevent spoofing, and authenticate requests from the Scheduler entity.
 2. **OpenAI Endpoints**: Configure specific models and point them to different URLs via a YAML configuration file.